jsekonopo/agriassist/REMAINING_FEATURES.md

     *   **LLM Prompt Example:** "Add 'Export to CSV' button to 'Crop Yield Summary' in `reporting/page.tsx`.
 On click, convert `filteredCropYields` to CSV and trigger download."

 3.  **Using Stored Unit Preferences Throughout the App (Full Implementation):**
     *   **Status:** Users can save preferred area/weight units.
-Key displays (field size, total acreage, livestock weight) and form defaults respect these. **Yield displays in reports and analytics attempt kg/lbs conversion.**
+Key displays (field size, total acreage, livestock weight) and form defaults respect these.
+Yield displays in reports and analytics attempt kg/lbs conversion.
+Fertilizer/irrigation/input forms use Select dropdowns for units.
     *   **Remaining:**
         *   Ensure *all other* relevant data displays (e.g., fertilizer/irrigation amounts in analytics/reports) consistently use/convert units (requires defining preferences for volume, application rates, etc.).
         *   Input conversion: Allow input in preferred unit, convert to standard storage unit if needed.